The Sky Tonight

 Planetary Alignments:

-On October 1 there will be a fine grouping of Mars, Jupiter and Uranus in the north-eastern sky after midnight.
+On November 1 there will be a fine grouping of Mars, Jupiter and Uranus in the north-eastern sky after midnight.
 It will be quite spectacular, as the star clusters the Pleiades (Seven Sisters) and the Hyades will be nearby, as well as the bright stars Alderbaran, Betelgeuse and Capella.
 Not far away will be the stars Sirius, Rigel and Procyon, and the Twins Pollux and Castor..
-Mars is moving eastwards during October, from central Gemini into Cancer on October 30.
-Jupiter will move away from the clusters in Taurus, also heading towards Gemini.
-The waning crescent Moon will pass through this grouping from October 20 to 24.
+Mars is moving slowly eastwards during November, cruising through Cancer.
+This movement will stop on December 7, and Mars will head westwards, back towards Gemini.
+It will be performing what is called a "retrograde loop".
+This movement is actually caused by the fact that the Earth is catching up and overtaking the red planet.
+When Mars reaches the centre of this loop it is sais to be at "opposition", when it is at its largest and brightest.
+Jupiter will move away from the clusters in Taurus, also heading towards Gemini, but it won't reach that constellation until June 12 next year.
+The waning crescent Moon will pass through this grouping from November 16 to 21.

-Here are the positions of the planets above the horizon in mid-October, at 1:30 am:
+Here are the positions of the planets above the horizon in mid-November, at midnight:

 Saturn is at an altitude of 19º (about a handspan) above the western horizon.
 14.3º (about three-quarters of a handspan) east of Saturn is Neptune, which will require the use of a small telescope to find.
 Uranus has passed through culmination (crossing the meridian or north-south line), and is about 43º above the northern horizon.
-Jupiter has an altitude of two handspans above the north-north-western horizon, and Mars is three-quarters of a handspan above the north-eastern horizon (Jupiter is much brighter than Mars).
+Jupiter has an altitude of two handspans above the north-north-eastern horizon, and Mars is half-a-handspan above the north-eastern horizon (Jupiter is much brighter than Mars).

 Meteor Showers:

-Radiant: Near the bright star Betelgeuse.
-Associated with Comet Halley
+Radiant: Near the third magnitude star Adhafera, in the Lion's mane.
+Associated with Comet Tempel-Tuttle

 ZHR